 The soil is the great connector of lives, the source and destination of all.
 It is the healer and restorer and resurrector, by which disease passes into health, age into youth, death into life.
 Without proper care for it we can have no community, because without proper care for it we can have no life.

-Natalie Taylor, our 2021/22 John Muir Fellowship artist, is working with us in the Dunbar community between August 2021 – August 2022, exploring the theme; ‘Is Soil alive?’
+Natalie Taylor, our 2021/22 John Muir Fellowship artist, worked with us in the Dunbar community between August 2021 – August 2022, exploring the theme; ‘Is Soil alive?’

-The first collaborative artwork, made during a series of free workshops in Dunbar was the Keepers of the Soil cape, a ceremonial cloak designed to be worn by different people to express an interest in particular soils.
-The cape is used for collecting significant soils to be added into the soil collection, ‘For the Love of Soils – A People’s Collection’
+The first collaborative artwork, made during a series of free workshops in Dunbar was the Keepers of the Soil cape, a ceremonial cloak designed to be worn by different people as a symbol for protecting and celebrating soils.
+The cape is used for collecting significant soils, which have since become part of the soil collection, ‘For the Love of Soils – A People’s Collection’